uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 </ul>

 <h5>How coronavirus (Covid-19) is affecting the ITRP
-<p>he programme is  still recruiting teachers for the 2020 to 2021 academic year, but will focus on getting teachers into positions by January 2021 rather than September 2020.</p>
+<p>The programme is  still recruiting teachers for the 2020 to 2021 academic year, but will focus on getting teachers into positions by January 2021 rather than September 2020.</p>

 <p>If you’ve already applied and want to start teaching in September 2020, or have concerns about travel, contact your recruitment agency to discuss your options.</p>